Saunved/mint-css/README.md

 This will create an output.css file each time you make any changes to the referred partials or the main.scss file.
 Open the index.html file to see the results.
 I recommend creating a local server that automatically updates whenever any files in the folder are changed.

-Current output.css file size is 12.5kb (**9.1kb minified**)
+Current output.css file size with all components (except Materialize colors) included is **14.7kb**.
-Without the skeleton-css grid, the minified file size is **7.3kb**
-This size will definitely increase once cross-browser compatibility is added
+This size will definitely increase once full cross-browser compatibility is added

 ## Why this project?
 **This project is inspired by skeleton-css and Materialize CSS and looks to combine the best of both** to create a boilerplate CSS that can be extended in a variety of ways.